pulakk/blog/remote-camera/index.md

 ## Tutorial

-This tutorial will guide you through the setup of a specific camera, and router model, so if you want to follow along my recommendation would be to replicate my custom setup.
+This tutorial will guide you through the setup of a specific camera, and router model, so if you want to follow along, my recommendation would be to replicate the same setup.
 There is some leeway in the choice of the camera but setting up the router to be accessible to the internet migh be different for different routers.